 - Give cyclists space when passing – at least half a car’s width.
 If there isn’t sufficient space to pass, hold back.

-- Remember that cyclists may need to manoeuvre suddenly – for instance, if the road is poor, if it’s windy, or if a car door is opened.
+- Remember that cyclists may need to manoeuvre suddenly – for instance, if the road has potholes, if it’s windy, or if someone opens a car door.

 - Always check for cyclists when you open your car door.

 - Avoid driving over advanced stop lines – these allow cyclists to get to the front and increase their visibility.